RIT Capital drops plans to buy UK investment firm Alliance Trust

-RIT Capital Partners Plc (RCP.L), a British investment trust chaired by financier Jacob Rothschild, said on Tuesday it did not intend to make an offer for Alliance Trust Plc (ATST.L).
+RIT Capital Partners Plc, a British investment trust chaired by financier Jacob Rothschild, said it did not intend to make an offer for Alliance Trust Plc.

 RIT, which manages about 2.4 billion pounds ($3.5 billion) of assets, said it would not be in the best interests of its shareholders to make an offer for the fellow investment firm.